Penal Code 314 PC - Indecent Exposure Law in California

 Defenses for PC 314 Indecent Exposure

-Sometimes they do; sometimes, they don't.
+Sometimes, they do; sometimes, they don't.
 If they don't, we have to figure out how to employ that best to help you.
-Sometimes they don't have all of the evidence, but they have enough so you will be convicted.
+Sometimes, they don't have all of the evidence, but they have enough so that you will be convicted.

-In that scenario, we want to work out a deal to a lesser charge, keep you out of jail, and set things up so that you can protect your record now and into the future.
+In that scenario, we want to work out a deal to reduce the charge, keep you out of jail, and set things up so that you can protect your record now and in the future.

 If they've got good evidence against you for indecent exposure and it looks like they're able to get a conviction, then we will want to put together a mitigation package and work out a deal with the prosecutors.
 Many factors go into that, such as the following: